• Bass Strait Gas Supply Nearing Expiry – NSW Faces Energy Gap by 2028.

 The rig that would drill the proposed Seablue1 well will only be on location approx. 45 days.
 While on location, the rig will not be visible from shore as it will be 26km out to sea.
 Once works are completed, the rig will move off to its next job.
 Post drill, all future works are conducted underwater.

-I have heard drilling PEP11 will ruin our beaches? —>Answer
+I have heard drilling PEP11 will ruin our beaches? —>Answer (reveal)

 FALSE.